This post contains affiliate links. If you click the link and make a purchase, I will earn a small commission.

 It was only after my father passed away in 2018 and the awful fiasco surrounding his will thereafter, that I realized I needed to get really serious about my money.
 And so, my twin sister and I immediately went to see a financial advisor and we are now on our way to building financial security.

-You may not feel you need a financial advisor or planner right now because you lack the funds necessary for those services, but once you achieve your financial goals of saving for an emergency fund and then 3, 6, and 12 months of living expenses, you will.
+You may not feel you need a financial advisor or planner right now because you lack the funds necessary for those services, but you can still hire a money coach to help get your finances in order.

 If you need extra income to help save for an emergency fund, a second job could help do the trick, even if it’s just temporary.

 This is where the holidays come in handy because so many businesses are hiring for seasonal help.
 On the other hand, when it’s not the holidays, finding a second job to work around your current job can be tricky.